 The band’s greatest non-musician was Brian Eno, who was initially engaged as a technical advisor.
 His duties included operating the synthesizer and a Revox reel-to-reel tape machine.
 What impressed me the most, was Eno’s use of the EMS synth.
 My opinion, was that at least initially, Roxy Music was synth driven.
 It became less so, as Eno’s influence waned, and Ferry’s waxed, unfortunately.

 The band signed with EG Mangement.
 However, since the music proposed for the first album was unexceptional, they almost rejected it.
 What changed their mind was the sleeve artwork.
-This debut album sleeve featured Kari-Ann Muller (1947 – ), who was born in Cornwall.
+This debut album sleeve featured Kari-Ann Moller (1947 – ), who was born in Arendal, in south-east Norway to a Norwegian airman and a British mother who took her to live in Cornwall..
 The artwork also involved fashion designer Antony Price (1945 – ), photographer Karl Stoecker, art director Nicholas Deville (1944 – ) and a public relations specialist Simon Puxley.
-Prior to this, Muller appeared in an episode of the German detective series Der Kommissar, Keiner hörte den Schuß (1969).
+Prior to this, Moller appeared in an episode of the German detective series Der Kommissar, Keiner hörte den Schuß (1969).
 Subsequently, Brian Duffy (1933 – 2010) photographed her, with legs and much of her torso airbrushed away, for the 1973 Pirelli calendar.
 She also appeared in a film, The Bitch (1979), along side Chris Jagger (1947 – ), with whom she is married.

 There is an eclecticism in the music, with a lot of it having movie references, in the same way that Roxy itself relates to movie theatres.
 2HB was a tribute to Humphrey Bogart (1899 – 1957), with the line “Here’s looking at you, kid” taken from Casablanca (1942).
 Chance Meeting references David Lean’s (1908 – 1991) Brief Encounter (1945).
 The Bob refers to the Battle of Britain (1968), with sound effects simulating gunfire.